HosseinSharifii/PyCMLutilities/docs/pages/plots/num_mpl.md

 | figure | Handle to the produced pyplot figure |
 | ax | Handle to an array of the pyplot axes. |

-### Data spread sheet
+### Data spreadsheet
-This function can reads data from stored in an excel spread sheet or Pandas DataFrame and generates the multipanel figure based on the **template** file.
+This function can reads data stored in an excel spreadsheet or Pandas DataFrame and generates the multipanel figure based on the **template** file.

 Inputted data must be structured similar to a Pandas [DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).
 It should be a two-dimensional tabular data where each column represents a variable and each row represents a single observation for all variables.